-As an employee, what if my boss or other managers are involved in a violation?
+What if my boss or other managers are involved in a violation?
 Won't they get the report and start a cover-up?

 The EthicsPoint system and report distribution are designed so that implicated parties are not notified or granted access to reports in which they have been named.
-This includes employees in management, and Administration.
-EthicsPoint may even route the report to outside legal counsel if necessary.